caunhach/CalculatorApp/README.md

 ```
 label.setForeground(Color.white);
 ```
-- add a label to frame
+- add a label to the frame
 ```
 frame.add(label);
 ```